 However, the existing neighborhood-based classification methods rigidly assign a certain class label to each data instance and lack the strategies to handle the instances with uncertainty.
-The methodology of uncertain data classification is very helpful to reduce the decision risk and in the meantime improve the decision efficiency through human-machine cooperation, and therefore plays an important role in Decision Support Systems [12].
-For an example, when we apply the neighborhood-based classification methods to implement a Computer-Aided Diagnosis (CAD) system for liver cancer, it is required to classify the uncertain tumors for further cautious diagnosis and the far-fetched certain classifications produced by the system may cause serious costs [13].
+The methodology of uncertain data classification is very helpful in reducing the decision risk and in the meantime improves the decision efficiency through human-machine cooperation, and therefore plays an important role in decision support systems [12].
+For an example, when we apply the neighborhoodbased classification methods to implement a computer-aided diagnosis (CAD) system for liver cancer, it is required to classify the uncertain tumors for further cautious diagnosis and certain far-fetched classifications produced by the system may cause serious costs [13].